 As with any social or political movement, language revitalization is inherently embedded within the contexts of the communities in which such movements occur.
 These contexts include everything from the day-to-day lived experiences of community members, to overarching governmental systems and policies at all levels.

-In Press “Resisting Rhetorics of Language Endangerment: Reclamation Through Indigenous Language Survivance” Language Documentation and Description.
+2017 “Resisting Rhetorics of Language Endangerment: Reclamation Through Indigenous Language Survivance” Language Documentation and Description.
 Vol 14

 2016 “Language Affiliation and Ethnolinguistic Identity in Chickasaw Language Revitalization.”
 Language & Communication.
 47: 100-111